-- an ability to apply knowledge of mathematics, science and engineering - an ability to design and conduct experiments, as well as to analyze and interpret data - an ability to design a system, component or process to meet the desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability - an ability to function on multidisciplinary teams - an ability to indentify, formulate and solve engineering problems - an understanding of professional and ethical responsibilities - · an ability to communicate effectively - · the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context
+- an ability to apply knowledge of mathematics, science and engineering - an ability to design and conduct experiments, as well as to analyze and interpret data - an ability to design a system, component or process to meet the desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability

-• a recognition of the need for, and an ability to engage in lifelong learning
+- an ability to function on multidisciplinary teams - an ability to indentify, formulate and solve engineering problems - an understanding of professional and ethical responsibilities - an ability to communicate effectively - the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context - a recognition of the need for, and an ability to engage in lifelong learning - · knowledge of contemporary issues - an ability to use the techniques, skills and modern engineering tools necessary for engineering practice

 Admission to the program follows the university's undergraduate admission requirements.

-AUS students transferring into the program must have a cumulative GPA of 2.00 or higher in undergraduate-level courses and must be approved by both the head of the department and the college associate dean.
-For information on how to submit a change of major request, please refer to Fields of Study/ Change of Major under the Academic Policies and Regulations section earlier in the catalog.
+AUS students transferring into the program must be in good academic standing and must meet the minimum cumulative GPA required for transfer into the program.
+In the event that there are more qualified AUS students transferring into the major than available spaces, students will be admitted based on academic achievement.
+For more details, please check with the head of the department or the college associate dean.
+For information on how to submit a change of major request, please refer to Fields of Study/Change of Major under the Academic Policies and Regulations section earlier in the catalog.

 Students must complete a minimum of 140 credits to graduate.
 After the third year, each student is required to devote at least five weeks to the summer internship prior to graduation.
 Each student is required to complete, over a two-course sequence, a senior design project in the fourth year.
 All electrical engineering students are required to take a comprehensive assessment examination during their senior year.
 Students seeking the BSEE degree must satisfy the following requirements:

-- English language competency requirement: a minimum of 12 credits in 100-level or above writing (WRI)/ English (ENG) courses, including ENG 204 and ENG 207 - Arabic heritage requirement: any course listed as an Arabic heritage requirement - mathematics and/or statistics requirement: MTH 103 and MTH 104 - science requirement: CHM 101, PHY 101 and PHY 101L - humanities and social sciences requirement: a minimum of 15 credits to be selected from the areas of humanities and social sciences with at least six credits taken from the humanities area and at least six credits taken from the social sciences area

-- computer literacy requirement: satisfied through extensive use of computer resources in courses throughout the engineering curriculum - information literacy requirement: satisfied through WRI 102 and ENG 204
+- English language competency requirement: a minimum of 12 credits in 100-level or above writing (WRI)/ English (ENG) courses, including ENG 204 and ENG 207 - Arabic heritage requirement: any course listed as an Arabic heritage requirement - mathematics and/or statistics requirement: MTH 103 and MTH 104 - science requirement: CHM 101, PHY 101 and PHY 101L - humanities and social sciences requirement: a minimum of 15 credits to be selected from the areas of humanities and social sciences with at least six credits taken from the humanities area and at least six credits taken from the social sciences area - computer literacy requirement: satisfied through extensive use of computer resources in courses throughout the engineering curriculum - information literacy requirement: satisfied through WRI 102 and ENG 204